Callum-A/cosmwasm-zero-to-hero/06 - Instantiate/README.md

 ## Spring Cleaning

 So how did I break the build?
-Well we renamed the `STATE` variable to `CONFIG` and this `STATE` variable is imported in `examples/schema.rs`.
+Well, we renamed the `STATE` variable to `CONFIG` and this `STATE` variable is imported in `examples/schema.rs`.

 It no longer exists so Rust throws an error!

-Let's got to `examples/schema.rs` and fix this.
+Let's go to `examples/schema.rs` and fix this.

-To fix simply find the line that looks like:
+To fix simply find the line that looks like this:

 ```rust
 use cw_starter::state::State;